Contents

 FAQ

-Most marigolds are grown as annuals, meaning they complete their life cycle in one growing season.
-In any climate with cold winters or frost, marigold plants will die at the end of the season and need replanting next year.
-However, in warm regions with no frost (roughly USDA zones 9 to 11), marigolds can survive year-round and potentially act as short-lived perennials.
-There are also a few perennial marigold species like Tagetes lemmonii (Mexican marigold) that can live for multiple years in mild climates.
-Generally, though, plan on treating French and African marigolds as annual bedding plants that you replant each spring after the last frost.
+Most marigolds are grown as annuals, meaning they complete their life cycle in one season.
+In any climate with frost, plants die back at the end of the year and need replanting.
+In warmer areas with little or no frost (roughly USDA zones 9 to 11), marigolds may survive longer and sometimes behave like short-lived perennials.
+There are also perennial Tagetes species, such as Tagetes lemmonii (Mexican marigold), that can live for multiple years in mild climates.
+For French and African marigolds, it is safest to plan on planting them fresh each spring.

 Interesting tips